 Chocolate Cake Layers

-- Add the sugar and butter into the bowl of a stand mixer, and mix on high for 1 minute with a whisk attachment.
+- Add 2 1/2 cups sugar and 1 cup butter into the bowl of a stand mixer.
+Cream together on a high speed for 1-2 minutes with a whisk attachment or hand mixer.
 The mixture should become light in color.

-- Add in the eggs, one at a time.
-Then add baking soda, baking powder, and salt.
+- Add 1 tsp baking soda, 1 1/2 baking powder, and 1 tsp salt.
 Mix on high for another minute.

 - Next, add 1 cup of flour into the butter/egg mixture.
 Scrape the sides of the bowl with a spatula, to ensure the flour is fully incorporated.